youngandbin/NFT-Recommender-NGCF/README.md

 - The code to run experiments using our model.

 ### Model.py
-- The code contains our model.
+- The code contains our model architecture.